bluedynamics/bda.plone.shop/README.rst

 portal type via GenericSetup or use the Dexterity TTW Editor to assign the behaviors to existing content, or create new type(s) TTW from scratch.

-Notification related behaviors can be applied to any parent objects of buyable items as well, notification text values are aquired until plone root is reached.
+Notification related behaviors can be applied to any Dexterity object including buyable items, notification text values are aquired until plone root is reached.